Interim Director of Nursing: Dr. Gina Taylor

 RNUR 115 - Professional Transition - 4.00 credits

-Prerequisite: Admission to LPN-Bridge Program.
+Prerequisite: Admission to nursing program.
 This course facilitates the transition of the Licensed Practical Nurse to the role of Associate Degree Nurse and includes professional and legal/ethical issues.
 Concepts covered in the course include: nursing process, physical assessment, teaching-learning principles, group dynamics, cultural/ethnic issues, and critical thinking.
 Community health concepts will be introduced and previously learned nursing content addressed.

 RNUR 230 - Leadership/Management/Trends - 2.00 credits